Kant1-0/hacktheweb/README.md

 # Hack The Web
 Just a repo gathering a usefull list of HTML, CSS or JS workaround that help me to easily and fastly dev web-app that are cross-browser compatible.
-Feel free to add your 2 cents 🤘
+Feel free to add your 2 cents 🤘 (with a PR of course)

+You will also find a lot of article I find usefull or giving me inspiration to efficiently produce: startups, workflow, design, understanding hunder the hood...

 **Work Always In Progress**